Danlock/structs/README.md

 i := structs.IsStruct(server)
 ```

-structs uses the structs.DefaultTagName variable to look for any existing tags detailing exactly how to tranform each field into a map[string]interface{}.
+structs uses the structs.DefaultTagName variable to look for any existing tags detailing exactly how to tranform each field into a map[string]interface{}, among other things.
 By default this is set to `structs` but you can modify it before any calls to other structs functions to something like `json` for interoperability.

 ### Struct methods